 Oportun to Participate in the 14th Annual Southwest IDEAS Investor Conference

-/EIN News/ -- SAN CARLOS, Calif., Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Oportun (Nasdaq: OPRT), a mission-driven fintech and digital banking platform, today announced that Chief Executive Officer Raul Vazquez and Chief Financial Officer & Chief Administrative Officer Jonathan Coblentz will present at the Southwest IDEAS Investor Conference on November 16, 2022 at the Westin Dallas Downtown in Dallas, TX.
-Oportun’s presentation is scheduled to begin at 7:20 AM CT.
+SAN CARLOS, Calif., Nov.
+15, 2022 (GLOBE NEWSWIRE) -- Oportun OPRT, a mission-driven fintech and digital banking platform, today announced that Chief Executive Officer Raul Vazquez and Chief Financial Officer & Chief Administrative Officer Jonathan Coblentz will present at the Southwest IDEAS Investor Conference on November 16, 2022 at the Westin Dallas Downtown in Dallas, TX.
+Oportun's presentation is scheduled to begin at 7:20 AM CT.

 The presentation will be webcast live and can be accessed through the conference host's main website: www.IDEASconferences.com.
 A link to the presentation webcast will also be accessible in the "Events and Presentations" section of Oportun's Investor Relations website at https://investor.oportun.com/.
 A replay will be accessible for an additional 90 days via the same links following the conference.